This article explains how to reduce unused peak power from uninstalled structures due to the electrical configuration

 Single or several available areas

-When several available areas (AA) polygons are defined, pvDesign doesn't allow for a power station to be connected to structures outside its original AA.
+When several available areas (AA-polygons) are defined, by default pvDesign doesn't allow for a power station to be connected to structures outside its original AA.
 If the structures of a given AA cannot reach the minimum DC power, that power station is left uninstalled.
 All structures surrounding that power station are consequently also not installed.

 Alternatively, if one single AA polygon is defined and this separation between plots is created using restricted areas, a single power station can be connected to structures of different areas.
-This method ensures better coverage of the land and fewer red structures will be generated in your design.
+Both methods ensure better coverage of the land and fewer red structures will be generated in your design.

-Unused peak power for your PV power plan because of the electrical configuration can be prevented.
+Unused peak power for your PV power plant can be prevented by changing the electrical configuration.
 Follow the steps visualized below to make sure that all electrical configuration compatibilities are honored.

 If you are still not capable of getting rid of the red structures or are having issues in implementing any of the other steps: feel free to contact us.